 - Tier 1 Banks banks that are considered to have well above the regulatory capital and have a proven performance record.
-No security is required from these counterparties.
-The counterparty limit for each tier 1 bank is set as 61% (2020: 60%) of the Group's total money market. - Tier 2 Banks banks that are assessed to be significantly stable but have lower performance and shareholder ratings than Tier 1 Banks.
-Security is required for investments with these banks.
-The counterparty limit for each Tier 2 Bank is set as 50% (2020: 50%) of the Group's total money market investments. - Tier 3 Banks banks that are evaluated as currently not suitable to be classified as trading counterparties.
+No security is required from these counterparties. - Tier 2 Banks banks that are assessed to be significantly stable but have lower performance and shareholder ratings than Tier 1 Banks.
+Security is required for investments with these banks. - Tier 3 Banks banks that are evaluated as currently not suitable to be classified as trading counterparties.